opencog/asmoses/README.md

 ##### Hillclimbing Recall

-Let's first recall how hillclimbing works, in particular the flavor implemented in MOSES.
+Let's first recall how Hillclimbing works, in particular the flavor implemented in MOSES.

 Initialization: